wpmetabox/docs/_docs/extensions/mb-settings-page.md

 ### Disabling admin settings pages

-When you have Customizer panels, sections and fields, you might not want to use settings pages in the WordPress admin anymore.
+When you have Customizer panels, sections, and fields, you might not want to use settings pages in the WordPress admin anymore.
 The Customizer now becomes the all-in-one place for entering the settings and customization.

 To do that, select "Customizer only" settings if you use Meta Box Builder, or add `'customizer_only' => true` if you use code as follows: